 The footprint on a force-sensitive resistor can be made very small indeed - and they're also completely flat.
 By contrast, a strain-gauge load cell is extremely bulky and thus unsuitable for most home-electronics applications.

-Hopefully by now you've got an idea of the sorts of sensors available and what they do.
+Hopefully by now you've got an idea of the sorts of Arduino sensors available and what each of them do.
 There's plenty more detail to get into, and there's plenty of information out there on each of the sensors we've mentioned.
 If you want to try to get to grips with any of them, then why not start by putting together some of the sample projects we've linked to?